richorama/richorama.github.io/_posts/2015-10-02-enter-the-browser.md

 });
 {% endhighlight %}

 __Hold on!__ This looks like node.js code.
-We're using the `require` function to load our `http-request` module, which we're loading off the disk. `require` isn't available in the browser, so what's going on?
+We're using the `require` function to load our `http-request` module, which we're loading off the disk. `require` isn't available in the browser (and neither is the `module.exports` variable!), so what's going on?

 We're going to use [browserify](http://browserify.org/), which is a useful command line tool for bundling together multiple source files, to build a single bundle we can deploy to the browser.
 Browserify parses our JavaScript code and finds all the calls to `require` to figure out which files we're using, it then bundles all of the referenced modules together into a single file.